ctb/twill-legacy/docs/overview.rst

 In April 2014, Ben Talyor created version 1.8 using requests and lxml instead of mechanize.

-In July 2016, Christoph Zwerschke created verson 2.0 which also integrates ideas and code from Flunc_ which was created by Luke Tucker and Robert Marianski in 2006-2007, and from ReTwill_ which was created in April 2012 as a fork from twill 0.9 by Adam Victor Brandizzi.
+In July 2016, Christoph Zwerschke created version 2.0 which also integrates ideas and code from Flunc_ which was created by Luke Tucker and Robert Marianski in 2006-2007, and from ReTwill_ which was created in April 2012 as a fork from twill 0.9 by Adam Victor Brandizzi.